 - Your thesis advisor will submit her/his grade upon completion.

-During CHID 491, you will locate a faculty person who can direct your project, and who can help you determine the appropriate number of credits (your thesis advisor will be selected by week 8 of CHID 491).
+Prior to CHID 491, you will locate a faculty person who can direct your project, and who can help you determine the appropriate number of credits.
 You should select an instructor or professor who is knowledgeable concerning the topic in which you are interested and/or with someone you work well.
 Advanced graduate students can serve as thesis advisors, provided the thesis topic is within their area of knowledge, although CHID’s preference is that you work with a lecturer or tenure-track faculty.
 If you are having difficulty identifying a faculty member who might serve as an advisor, speak with the CHID advisor or a member of the CHID Core Faculty.
 Keep in mind that professors are not required to work with you (or any student) on a senior thesis, so it is important to request their help formally and courteously.
 See also, How to Find a Thesis Advisor.

 You must negotiate the form of your thesis with your thesis advisor.
 Regardless of the form/shape your thesis takes, you will be expected to critically engage the topic.